 And while facing my emotional wounding I began to question my inherited conscious and unconscious beliefs about myself and the world.
-And all this took me to enquire deeply into Who I Really Am, what is the nature of existence, what is God, etc .
-It was as though a chain reaction of detoxification and healing was happening and I had to simply follow it, allow it and go with it.
+And all this took me to inquire deeply into who I really am, what is the nature of existence, what is God, etc. It was as though a chain reaction of detoxification and healing was happening and I had to simply follow it, allow it and go with it.
 And when these four aspects of my being began to truly heal then I totally transformed.

-The process took me all the way back to my Family trauma of the 1970s.
+The process took me all the way back to my family trauma of the 1970s.
 I understood how deep the trauma had been and how, on every level, the wounding had led to my illness.
 It demanded my utter forgiveness.
-(I go into this elsewhere).

-There are so many aspects to healing it just cannot be explained rationally as an a,b,c process.
-Of course there are certain things we can do to detoxify and heal, but it is my firm belief that true healing is a spiritual experience (see Anita Moorjani’s Amazing Cancer story).
+There are so many aspects to healing it just cannot be explained rationally as an a b c process.
+Of course there are certain things we can do to detoxify and heal, but it is my firm belief that true healing is a spiritual experience.

 It has taken a long time.
 I was very toxic.
-For those who are less toxic, ut may well take less time.
+For those who are less toxic, it may well take less time.

 I explored and investigated by own thoughts and feelings of lack and fear, and I began to really question some of my assumptions and beliefs about myself and the world.
 I came to the conclusion that most of the thoughts we have are not our own, but those we have inherited from our parents, teachers, culture etc. And on top of that only 10% of our awareness is actually conscious.
 That means 90% of us lives in the subconscious world.
 We are driven by impulses we are unaware of!